 Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of making it (the way a furnace does) which is why it can be used as a two way unit.
-It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of their efficiency.
-Just look at these two top of the line units from Lennox.
+It works by moving heat instead of making it (the way a furnace does) which is why it also is used as a dual function system.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of energy efficiency.
+Just look at these two luxury level systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER